amp-labs/docs/v1.0/defining-integrations/proxy-actions.md

   image: []
   robots: "index"
 ---
 A proxy action allows you to make passthrough API calls to the SaaS provider's API.
+Ampersand will attach the right authentication headers and also take care of token refreshes when necessary.
 To define a proxy action, add `proxy` as a key in your integration defined in `amp.yaml`:

 ```yaml
     proxy: